Last updated: June 18, 2026

 If you want the broader form optimization context first, read the Form Conversion Optimization Guide.
 This article focuses only on the post-submit experience.

-Quick Answer: A Thank-You Page Should Provide Reassurance and One Next Step
+Quick Answer: Write a Clear Thank-You Message, Then Choose One Next Step

 A useful post-submit page usually needs five pieces: